Deltares/dfm_tools/README.md

 	- ``conda activate dfm_tools_devenv``
 	- ``conda install spyder``
 	- ``python -m pip install -e .`` (pip developer mode, any updates to the local folder by github (with ``git pull``) are immediately available in your python.
 It also installs all required packages)
-	- ``conda install -c conda-forge "shapely>=1.7.0" cartopy``(conda-forge channel is necessary since main channel version is 1.6.4.
+	- ``conda install -c conda-forge "shapely>=1.7.0" cartopy geopandas``(conda-forge channel is necessary since main channel shapely version is 1.6.4.
 The correct version is available via pip, but then geos dll is not properly linked, this will probably be solved in the future https://github.com/Toblerity/Shapely/issues/844. cartopy also recommends conda-forge channel)
 	- test if dfm_tools is properly installed by printing the version number: ``python -c "import dfm_tools; print(dfm_tools.__version__)"``
 	- open 'Spyder(dfm_tools_devenv)' via your windows start menu (not 'Spyder' or 'Spyder(Anaconda3)', since dfm_tools was installed in dfm_tools_devenv)
 - Make your local changes to dfm_tools